Part B: Climate Change: Trends and Indicators

 - Once you have analyzed one indicator, and completed the tasks listed above, pair with another team and share your insights and questions.

 - Return the printed materials to your teacher and gather as a class to share the indicators of climate change slide show.
 The slide show is linked here: U.S. Environmental Protection Agency (EPA) Climate Change Indicators.
+Look for the box on the right labeled "Key Findings".
 It is also available as a PDF file from this site.

 - After watching the online slide show, build a tentative concept map of correlations and connections between the different indicators.
 Start your connections circle with the central circle or idea: Greenhouse gases absorb radiation causing a warmer atmosphere.
 Draw arrows to other bubbles that list the effects of warmer atmosphere, such as a warmer ocean, or melting polar snow and ice.